-The Irish FA has confirmed that the naming rights of next month’s Irish Cup Final have been given to Marie Curie Cancer Care.
+The Irish Football Association is delighted to announce that the naming rights of the 2015 Irish Cup Final have been given to Marie Curie.